lundog/openclaw-simplex/README.md

 This plugin takes a different route.

-Within OpenClaw's channel ecosystem, it introduces a communication model where the contact path is created by a SimpleX invite or address link rather than by platform bot registration.
-You generate the link, you share it intentionally, and you revoke it when needed.
+Within OpenClaw's channel ecosystem, it introduces a communication model where the contact path is created by a SimpleX one-time invite link or by the account's reusable SimpleX address rather than by platform bot registration.
+You generate the contact path, share it intentionally, and revoke the SimpleX address when it should no longer be usable.

 That changes where reachability comes from.
 The agent does not depend on a public bot-facing identity, and OpenClaw policy sits on top of that link-based contact surface instead of depending on platform-native bot identity.